 church to its Romanesque appearance which included the removal of the side

 altars.
-The complex was severely damaged during WWII with restoration work
+The complex was severely damaged during WWII when bombing led to

 following in 1949-1952, during which the convent buildings were demolished,